 This program fosters a rich and inclusive community for students, granting access to core university services that support their well-being and future career goals.
 This support, combined with a strong alumni network and career services, prepares students to succeed even if they are new to the tech industry.
 Upon completion of the degree, on-campus MCIT alumni have gone on to earn jobs with competitive salaries at leading technology companies such as Amazon, Facebook, Google, Microsoft, Oracle and Bloomberg.

-Applications for the Fall 2020 cohort are now open.
+Applications for the Fall 2021 cohort are open.

 The final application deadline is May 1st.